Skip to main content

 Baisa Aane Wali Hai

-The dawn broke in Surajgarh with the sounds of conch shells and Nagadas, Yes, it was the day Surajgarh always waited for ever since a baby is born in the Royal Family, the Royal Wedding.
+The dawn broke in Surajgarh with the sounds of conch shells and Nagadas.
+Yes, it was the day Surajgarh had always waited for ever since a baby was born in the Royal Family, the Royal Wedding.
 This one was special for the Surajgarh villagers as they already knew and loved their crazy commoner Kuwarani in all her antic, pure ways.
-Ajabde was awake with the first lights of dawn.
+Ajabde was awake with the first light of dawn.
 To tell the truth, she hadn't slept so much at all, maybe a small nap or so.
 Her heart was pounding with jitters she wanted to shake off.
 Even playing ball with Brownie at 5AM only woke up Heer, but didn't help her at all.
 Her hands were cold, her face a little pale.

-" Jija, it's 5AM you were told to wake at 6!"
+" Jija, it's 5AM, you were told to wake at 6!"

-" I Know... woh..."
+" I know... woh..."
 She decided against speaking her mind, " I felt like playing a little with my Jaan!"

-" Jija are you okay?"
+" Jija, are you okay?"
 Heer looked shocked at her touching her stone-cold hands.

 " Dadabhai!"
 His call stopped Pratap. " Badima is looking for you!"
 He nodded as he got down and patted his friend before handing him over to the stable boy.
 Shakti walked up to him.